 International Development (2018)

-I am an MPhil candidate in Development Studies.
+I am an DPhil candidate in Development Studies.
 My primary interest concerns the role of labour – or the lack thereof – in the political contestation over distributive futures.

 My research project aims to investigate how the recent policy debate on universal social protection and employment creation in South Africa interacted with perceptions of national and international environments, such as economic and labour market trajectories, global technological ‘trends’ towards automation, and policy positions of major international organisations.
 It furthermore aims to place this analysis within a broader political-economic framework that allows to examine the relative weight of such discursive considerations and their bearing upon the concrete policy-making process by investigating the structural power of their respective proponents.